 The visitor should speak to the patient in a positive manner, engaging the patient with light, yet meaningful talk.

-The visitor should assist the patient with observing certain mitzvot (i.e. donning Tefillin for males, lighting Shabbat and holiday candles, hearing the blowing of the Shofar on Rosh Hashana, making the blessing on and shaking the Lulav and Etrog on Sukkot, hearing the reading of the Megilla on Purim, eating Matza on Passover, etc.).
+The visitor should assist the patient with observing certain mitzvot (i.e., donning tefillin for males, lighting Shabbat and holiday candles, hearing the blowing of the shofar on Rosh Hashanah, making the blessing on and shaking the lulav and etrog on Sukkot, hearing the reading of the Megillah on Purim, eating matzah on Passover, etc.).

 If one feels close to the patient, he should encourage the patient to do a spiritual self-evaluation and to pray.
 The visitor should also remind the patient of the great power of repentance and the benefit of dedicating oneself to Torah observance.
 Some have the custom to recite the following short prayer in the presence of the patient: